I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 Yoga Poses Fit for Christmas

 The physical aspect of yoga, asanas or poses, aims to free our joints and targets different muscle groups to improve their functioning.

 Many poses got their names from observing the behavior of animals like the downward dog, cat, cow, camel, and lion, or were named after sacred geometric figures like the Triangle, or legendary heroes like Matsya.

-But some yoga poses have names that we can connect to Christmas like:
+But some yoga poses have names that we can connect to Christmas such as:

-- Five-Pointed Star pose shining like the Star of Bethlehem.
+- The Five-Pointed Star pose shining like the Star of Bethlehem.

-- Tree pose like a Christmas tree with sparkling lights.
+- The Tree pose like a Christmas tree with sparkling lights.

-- Dancer’s pose like dancing to the stars in the moonlight.
+- The Dancer’s pose like dancing to the stars in the moonlight.

-- Chair pose like a flickering candle sitting on the sill.
+- The Chair pose like a flickering candle sitting on the sill.

 To Soothe the Holiday Stress

-Try one or more of these approaches to soothe the holiday feeling of stress:
+Try one or more of these poses to soothe the holiday feeling of stress: